 Now you know how to get your hands on it 😎.

 If you want to know the history of this font, full speed ahead.
 Myriad is a sans-serif font that was created by Robert Slimbach and Carol Twombly for Adobe Systems.
-It is neutral and versatile and meets a wide range of uses.

 What does the LinkedIn icon logo look like?

 As with all logos that a major employer brand has, there are several versions.
 Old, outdated ones and updated ones that are more in line with current trends. 🤗

 Today, if we refer to LinkedIn’s “Brand Guidelines” page, 3 versions exist:

 LinkedIn logo transparent PNG :

 - A version with “full” details: the word LinkedIn is written in their signature font, with “Linked” in blue and “In” in lower case.
 The ‘in’ is white against a blue square with rounded corners. ⚪

 - A black-on-white version of the same logo with rounded corners, intended for black-and-white documents.
 So you can keep the details of the LinkedIn logo when printing, for example. ☑️

 - A “shortened” version, consisting only of the “in” piece in a square.
 White letters on blue and the rounded corners of the square.
 This is essentially a snippet of the full LinkedIn logo.
 This is the LinkedIn logo that is found in the taskbar when you connect to the site. 💻